 St. Hilarion Castle Cyprus stands at 732m and is very well preserved.
 Walls and towers seem to grow randomly out of the rock, giving the castle a fairytale appearance.
 It is even said that Walt Disney used it as a model for the castle in Snow White and the Seven Dwarfs.

 The castle is named after a hermit who fled Palestine in the 7th century to live up here and rid the mountain of pagan demons.
 The story goes that the hermit was deaf and so easily resisted the seductive calls of the demons that haunted the mountain.
 Eventually the demons gave in and left Hilarion and the mountain alone.
-A Byzantine monastery and later a fortress were built around his tomb.

 more »